≡ Menu

 (click image to enlarge)

-* Starting Q2 2020, the mobile service fleet total has included mobile service vehicles dedicated to tire repair and results prior to Q2 2020 have NOT been adjusted to reflect this change.
+* Starting in 2020, Tesla’s mobile service fleet total has included mobile service vehicles dedicated to tyre repair, and results before 2020 have NOT been adjusted to reflect this change.

 * Tesla’s fiscal year begins on Jan 1 and ends on Dec 31.

-In North America alone, mobile service is now completing a substantial number of all service jobs, allowing its customers to never have to leave their homes or offices to get their cars serviced.
+In North America alone, the mobile service fleet completes a substantial number of service jobs, allowing customers to have their cars serviced without leaving their homes or offices.

-According to Tesla, the mobile service fleet has achieved a great deal of customer satisfaction because of its convenience and lower cost of service compared to its service centers.
+Tesla claims that this service has achieved excellent customer satisfaction due to its convenience and lower costs compared to traditional service centers.

-As the chart above shows, Tesla’s mobile service fleet total has increased tremendously from only 100 vehicles in 2Q17 to nearly 1,800 vehicles as of 2023 2Q, representing an average growth rate of roughly 58% over the past 7 years.
+The chart above illustrates that Tesla’s mobile service fleet has grown tremendously, from only 230 vehicles in fiscal year 2017 to over 1,900 vehicles by the end of fiscal year 2024.
+This represents an average growth rate of roughly 15% over the past three years.

-Similarly, the huge volume of Tesla’s mobile service fleet also has created a high barrier of entry for other EV companies and a distinctive competitive advantage for Tesla.
+The extensive number of Tesla’s mobile service vehicles indicates a high barrier of entry for other electric vehicle (EV) companies, granting Tesla a distinctive competitive advantage.

 Tesla's new stores and service locations numbers